open-toolchain/cloud-native-toolchain-tutorial/README.md

-# DevOps Tutorial Application (In progress)
+# DevOps Tutorial Application (in progress)

-[DevOps](https://en.wikipedia.org/wiki/DevOps) promises to improve both development and operational efficiencies while enhancing partnership with customers.
-More than doing the same things faster, DevOps relies on establishing a good delivery pipeline spanning from ideation to monitoring.
-The DevOps Tutorial Application Project can get you started.
-It will create a new project in [IBM DevOps Services](https://hub.jazz.net), build it using the latest tools, deploy it to [IBM Bluemix](https://bluemix.net), and lay the foundation for test, scale and operations.
+[DevOps](https://en.wikipedia.org/wiki/DevOps) is a methodology that aims to improve development and operational efficiencies while enhancing partnership with customers.
+DevOps is more than doing the same things faster; it establishes a delivery pipeline that spans from ideation to monitoring.

+To start working from a DevOps approach, use the DevOps Tutorial Application project.
+You'll get a project in [IBM&reg; Bluemix&trade; DevOps Services](https://hub.jazz.net) that is built by using the latest tools, deployed to [IBM Bluemix](https://bluemix.net), and has the foundation for test, scalability, and operations.

-The application is a simple Node.js [Express 4](http://expressjs.com/) sample you can extend to implement your new offering today.
-This sample code is used in a [DevOps tutorial](https://method.mybluemix.net/devops/method/category/tutorials/) that provides a guided experience through configuration of a toolchain that can be used for cloud native development in IBM DevOps Services and IBM Bluemix.
-The various stages of the pipeline may require IDs, trials, or subscriptions to independent service offerings.
-The tutorial includes an explanation of how to get and use IDs for each service.
+The application is a simple Node.js [Express 4](http://expressjs.com/) sample that you can extend.
+This sample code is used in a [tutorial](https://method.mybluemix.net/devops/method/category/tutorials/) that explains how to configure a toolchain to use for cloud native development in DevOps Services and Bluemix.

+To set up and run certain stages of the pipeline, you might need to register for other tools or services.
+The tutorial guides you through those details.

-Create your new IBM DevOps project now!
+Create your DevOps project now!

 ## Deploy